ngorbach/Validation_for_Connectivity-based_Cortex_Parcellation/README.md

 Author: **Nico Stephan Gorbach**

-Code for the paper **Pipeline Validation for Connectivity-based Cortex Parcellation** by Nico S. Gorbach, Marc Tittgemeyer and Joachim M. Buhmann.
+Code for the paper **Pipeline Validation for Connectivity-based Cortex Parcellation** by Nico S. Gorbach, Marc Tittgemeyer and Joachim M. Buhmann (in submission).

 The Matlab image processing toolbox is required.